-NAEP Basic Level NAEP Proficient Level NAEP Advanced Level second object and the force exerted by the second object on the first object, D. asking questions based on observations for how the material an object is made of influences the reflection or transmission of light shining on the object.
-D. asking questions to refine an explanation for how the material an object is made of influences whether light shining on the object is reflected or transmitted.
-C. constructing graphical displays of data to showcase the causal or correlational relationship between changes in motion of any pair of interacting objects due to the fact the force exerted by the first object on the second and that exerted by the second on the first are second object are equal in strength but in the opposite direction, D. asking questions that can elicit empirical evidence to refine an explanation for how the material an object is made of, or the frequency (color) of the light, influences the reflection, absorption, or transmission of the light shining on the object.
+NAEP Grade 8 Science Achievement Level Descriptions NAEP Basic Level NAEP Proficient Level NAEP Advanced Level C. using graphical displays of data on a pair of interacting objects to identify the relationship between the force exerted by the first object on the second object and the force exerted by the second object on the first object, D. asking questions based on observations for how the material an object is made of influences the reflection or transmission of light shining on the object.
+C. constructing graphical displays of data to showcase a relationship between the forces between any pair of interacting objects, D. asking questions to refine an explanation for how the material an object is made of influences whether light shining on the object is reflected or transmitted. evidence that the greater the mass of the object, the greater the force needed to achieve the same change in motion, C. constructing graphical displays of data to showcase the causal or correlational relationship between changes in motion of any pair of interacting objects due to the fact the force exerted by the first object on the second and that exerted by the second on the first are second object are equal in strength but in the opposite direction, D. asking questions that can elicit empirical evidence to refine an explanation for how the material an object is made of, or the frequency (color) of the light, influences the reflection, absorption, or transmission of the light shining on the object.